 Toni: And like I would just shout it from the rooftops like over and over and over again.
 Get counseling.
 Go to counseling.
-Go to counseling.
 You should go to counseling.
 Um, it, you know, and it wasn't just about sitting there, telling all that happened.
 It was doing the work.